| Through The Eyes of a WomanPesach: The Importance of Little ThingsThere are several differences between the Nusach Ari Haggadah used by

 the years came about for the same reason -- to preserve Yiddishkeit

 and to make it more holy, to show that a person wants to be more Jewish.
+One example is saying Modeh Ani on awakening in the morning.
+It doesn't

 say anywhere in the Written Torah that a Jew has to say Modeh Ani when he